LongBu/AWS-SAP-C02-Study-Guide/README.md

     * EventBridge Event Buses:
       * Are accessible to other AWS accounts/Regions via Resource based policies
       * Events can be archived/filtered sent to it (time based or forever) and even replayed
+      * Multiple destinations at one time is possible

 ### SQS
   * if writing to it IAM Role permissions needed by the writer